 Rapid advancements in imaging have led to an abundance of exciting data of stuff moving around inside cells.
 However, what to do with this data isn't totally clear.

-My work in this realm has largely been adapting statistics & data science tools to connect mechanistic models of movement with particle data in mitosis and intracellular transport.
+My work in this realm has been adapting statistics & data science tools to connect mechanistic models of movement with particle data in mitosis and intracellular transport.

 Stochastic models of the cytoskeleton & motors